ryan-gorzek/foundation-cross/README.md

 ## Overview

-This pipeline enables systematic comparison of different label transfer approaches on the same cross-species dataset.
+This pipeline enables systematic comparison of different label transfer approaches across the same reference and query datasets.
 Key features:

 - **Modular architecture**: Easy to add new models, datasets, or species
 - **Reproducible experiments**: YAML-based configuration with version tracking